Forest Hills Cemetery | Historic Boston Cemetery

 Other stones are simply names.

 I also spotted a few stones with figures of dogs on top.
 This one, for Charlie, shows that Charlie’s pup must have been awfully special to him to have been included as part of his gravestone.
+Note: A commenter said it might have been lambs I was seeing, and that does make much more sense, but look at that tail!

 While some stones are simple, others are decidedly more elaborate.
 This monument to a ship captain contained intricate carvings of an anchor and sailing ship.
 Despite the nearly 150 years of weathering, the effect is still impressive.